praiskup/praiskup.github.io/_posts/2024-03-15-copr-and-pulp-content-hosting.md

 Migrated Copr projects will provide updated `.repo` files (like [this][example-repo]), pointing to the PULP hostname.
-So, when users start consuming project content, e.g. with `dnf copr enable`, their machines will not have to follow the redirects!
+So, when users start consuming project content, e.g., with `dnf copr enable`, their machines will not have to follow the redirects!

 ![how things get redirected during migration time](/images/pulp-content-hosting/migration.png)